tatut/re-html-template/README.md

 ## Transformations

 Transformations bring user code to selected sections of the generated code.
-The rule part is either a keyword or a vector (keyword path) that matches the current document structure.
+The rule part is either a single rule or vector of rules that matches the current document structure.

+A single rule can be a keyword that matches the tag (like `:div.foo`) or map that matches the attributes `{:data-id "foo"}`.

+If the rules is a vector, the tail of the path at the candidate element must match the vector of rules.
+For example if the current element is `html > div > ul > li` the rule `[:ul :li]` would match but `[:div :li]` would not.

 Transformations are always tried in order.
 The first rule that matches the current element is used and only one transformation will be done for a single element.
 Make sure your